Cracko298/SteamWorld-OpenAL-Fixer/README.md

 ## Features:
 - Automatically Detects Games installed via Steam, and Patches OpenAL.
-- If no installations are found it'll go into Single-Patch Mode (allows patching of undetected executables)
+- If no installations are found it'll go into Single-Patch Mode (allows patching of undetected executables).

 ### Upcoming Updates:
 - Automatically detect GOG Launcher Version of SteamWorld (series).